telerik/maui-docs/knowledge-base/customize-chart-tooltip-net-maui.md

 ## Notes

-- With the native approach, you won't be able to bind properties from the page ViewModel.
+- With the native approach, you won't be able to bind properties from the page's View Model.
 You will have access to the data points and their data.
 - Make sure to replace the placeholder class names and namespaces with your actual class names and namespaces.

 ## See Also